jonnonz1/nz-statute-book/acts/public/2018/customs-and-excise-act-2018.md

       (A) make a determination and notify the chief executive and the exporter in accordance with subsection (7); or (B) notify the exporter that the Secretary is not going to make a determination; and (c) the exportation of the goods is prohibited until the exporter receives the Secretary’s notification under paragraph (b)﻿(ii).
-(9) A notice under subsection (1) is a disallowable instrument for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.
+(9) A notice under subsection (1) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).
 (10) In this section,—
   - **biological weapon** has the meaning given to that term in section 2 of the New Zealand Nuclear Free Zone, Disarmament, and Arms Control Act 1987
   - **chemical weapons** has the meaning given to that term in Article II of the Schedule of the Chemical Weapons (Prohibition) Act 1996